Burchonator/scan-ports/README.md

 ## Port Scanner Script

 Creating a port scanner script which efficiently scans ports on a target IP.
+Requires NMAP.

 Created this script for TCP.